-Press Menu \rightarrow Modulation \rightarrow "PM" to enable the PM function.
-When Modulation is enabled, Sweep or Burst will be automatically disabled (if enabled currently).
+When the Shift key is illuminated, press Home/Menu Modulation Modulation Modulation Modulation will be automatically disabled (if enabled currently).
 Tap the icon at the upper-right corner of the interface (when Sine is selected as the carrier waveform) to view and set the parameters of the current carrier waveform.
 Tap the icon at the upper-right corner of the interface again to go back to the current modulation parameter interface.